ASABE WAZIRI JUSTICE ADVOCACY INITIATIVE

 JURISDICTIONAL ISSUES ON ONLINE DEFAMATION

-As stated above, online or defamation on the internet is a new phenomenon in Nigeria.
+As stated above, online defamation in Nigeria is a new phenomenon in Nigeria.
 As a result of this our laws has not, quite unfortunately, caught up with this new trend.
 The closest law which is in force to combat online related cases is provided in Section 24(1)(b) of the Cyber Crime (Prohibition, Prevention Etc) Act 2015 which provides thus:

 “Any person who knowingly or intentionally sends a message or other matter by means of a computer system or network that-